AliBigdeli0/containers/apache_ds/README.md

 Note: Although the project has been tested on debian linux OS, it should work on other operating systems too.

+Note: installed apache ds version will be 2.0.0.

+Note: To see apache license see [License page](https://www.apache.org/licenses/)

 ## requirements
 Following requirements should be installed before start run docker
 * docker